hurricanemark/cashRegister/README.md

 ### Conclusion

 I am pleasantly surprised with the ease of integrating the jest package.
-We barely touched on all but a few of jest mothods.
+We barely touched on all but a few of jest methods.
 [Read more about jest here](https://jestjs.io/docs/api).
 The verbose output is very nice.